 I need to talk about how the coronavirus situation is affecting me at work.
 Who can I talk to?

-In the first instance, you can discuss this with your manager and closes colleagues.
+In the first instance, you can discuss this with your manager.

 If you need other support, contact the Occupational Health Service, tel: +46 46 222 32 80.